vantibyte/docs/en/video/index.md

 Enter the server name and stream key as shown in the format above:
 ![OBS Stream settings page, with the server name and stream key set](/assets/video/obsstream.png)

+{% include note.html type="info" content="Make sure your Keyframe Interval is set to 2 seconds if you are using our synchronised playback" %}

 ## For Viewers / Casters

 You can watch the stream in your preferred media player, so long as it supports RTMP streams!
 The most common client used for this purpose is VLC.